 A la carte breakfast options are not included in the room rate.

 Need a superlative souvenir?
-Cast an eye over the jewellery, Neal’s Yard Remedies products, prêt-à-porter pieces from Les Glorieuses, Couverture & the Garbstore's No Chemicals perfume, oils and candles, and Mrs Miller stockings for sale in the ground-floor boutique.
+Cast an eye over the jewellery, prêt-à-porter pieces from Les Glorieuses, Couverture & the Garbstore's No Chemicals perfume, oils and candles, and Mrs Miller stockings for sale in the ground-floor boutique.

 At the hotel

 Library, coffee shop, lounge, boutique, concierge, free WiFi throughout.
-In rooms: Samsung LED TV with Sky channels, free use of a Smartphone throughout your stay, a stack of classic Penguin novels, a ‘big bar’ (with full-size bottles, some snacks and London guides), desk and full-size Neal’s Yard Remedies bath products.
+In rooms: Samsung LED TV with Sky channels, a stack of classic Penguin novels, a ‘big bar’ (with full-size bottles, some snacks and London guides), desk and full-size REN bath products.

 Our favourite rooms